Rose symbolism: Relationships

+As opposed to the red rose and its association with romantic affection, giving someone a yellow rose is symbolic of platonic love.
+Because of this, yellow roses have also become popular as symbols of aromantic people.

 A red rose is a gift primarily given to a love interest, symbolizing a marital or romantic relationship.
-A white rose is gifted when the gifter's intention is friendship and there are no romantic feelings involved.
+Wedding bouquets often include white roses, symbolizing virtue.
 Red is traditionally seen as a symbol of passion, while white is a symbol of purity and innocence.

 Other

 The "White Rose" (German die Weiße Rose) was a World War II non-violent intellectual resistance group in the Third Reich led by a group of students and a professor at the University of Munich.
 The group conducted an anonymous leaflet and graffiti campaign that called for active opposition to the Nazi party regime.
 Their activities started in Munich on 27 June 1942, and ended with the arrest of the core group by the Gestapo on 18 February 1943.

 Under Gestapo interrogation, Hans Scholl gave several explanations for the origin of the name "The White Rose," and suggested he may have chosen it while he was under the emotional influence of a 19th-century poem with the same name by German poet Clemens Brentano.
 It was also speculated that the name might have been taken from either the Cuban poet, Jose Marti's verse "Cultivo una rosa blanca" or a German novel Die Weiße Rose (The White Rose), written by B. Traven, the German author of The Treasure of the Sierra Madre.
 Hans Scholl and Alex Schmorell had read this novel.
 They also wrote that the symbol of the white rose was intended to represent purity and innocence in the face of evil.